 It gives them an idea of how the product will look and how they would use it.
 In-use shots are an excellent strategy to attract customers and unconsciously influence them to purchase.

 Have you seen those splashing and bouncing coffee beans getting roasted beautifully and directly falling into brand packaging in a small video?

 These are the type of small yet effective animations.
-It creates a huge impact on the customers by telling a small backstory, getting packed, and making them wonder if they would like to get one of their own!
+It creates a significant impact on the customers by telling a small backstory, getting packed, and making them wonder if they would like to get one of their own!

 Dynamic animated shots are one of the best ways to catch customers’ attention.
 With such photos or small videos, you can easily stand out from the rest of your competition and present your product in the more creative way possible.

-4 Important tips and techniques
+4 Important Packshot Photography tips and techniques

 1. Keep your product clean

-The focus of your packshot photography is obviously the products.
+The focus of your packshot photography is the products.
 You should take care that there are no smudges, dust, or scratches on the product.

 2. Take detailed shots

 Packshot photography is all about taking photos of packaging and labels.
 If the written details are not easily readable or blurred, the complete goal of packshot photography is collapsed.